elchericito/prive-docs/getting-started/installing-and-onboarding-to-prive.md

 <summary>Step 4: Setting up your storefront </summary>

-With Prive, setting up your storefront includes insuring the subscription purchase widget is appearing correctly on your e-commerce site PDPs.
+WithRecurly Commerce, setting up your storefront includes insuring the subscription purchase widget is appearing correctly on your e-commerce site PDPs.
 To set up your storefront properly refer to the guide below.&#x20;

 [Broken link](broken-reference "mention")